NannyML/nannyml/docs/examples/california_housing.rst

 .. parsed-literal::

-    UserWarning: The resulting list of chunks contains 1 underpopulated chunks.They contain too few records to be statistically relevant and might negatively influence the quality of calculations.Please consider splitting your data in a different way or continue at your own risk.
+    UserWarning: The resulting list of chunks contains 1 underpopulated chunks.
+They contain too few records to be statistically relevant and might negatively influence the quality of calculations.
+Please consider splitting your data in a different way or continue at your own risk.

-Some chunks are too small, let's  quickly check:
+We get a warning that some chunks are too small.
+Let's quickly check what's going on here.

 .. code:: python